Is Burning a Chemical or Physical Change?

 Q: Why do people often call burning a chemical change?

 A: Because the core process involves creating new compounds.
 Even so, the physical changes are equally important to the overall process.
+Took long enough.

 Final Thoughts

 In the end, What to remember most?
-Even so, that understanding the difference between physical and chemical changes helps us make sense of the world around us.
+Plus, that understanding the difference between physical and chemical changes helps us make sense of the world around us.
 Whether you’re lighting a candle, cooking a meal, or watching a forest fire, the science behind it is as complex as it is fascinating.

 Advanced Considerations